Hiring and Growth

 • Greatest strength?

-Just one poor employee is enough to derail the culture—and by extension, the brand—you hope to build.
+Just one poor employee is enough to derail the company culture—and by extension, the brand—you hope to build.
 Not to mention your bottom line.

 Nope: When you’re building your team from scratch, every employee needs to be great.